The RCN library and archive collections are the largest of their kind in the world.

 A unique collection of material on British nurses and nursing.

 Our collections date from the 1870s to the present day.
 They capture the evolution and development of nursing through the 20th-21st Centuries.

-The corporate archive of the Royal College of Nursing represents a century of records detailing the work of the College as a professional association and trade union.From the first days of the College as an advocate for professionalism and nursing education to its later years of campaigning and negotiating as the voice of British nursing, the archive holds the written record.
+A century of records detailing the work of the College as a professional association and trade union.From the first days of the College as an advocate for professionalism and nursing education to its later years of campaigning and negotiating as the voice of British nursing, the archive holds the written record.

 Our collection of Historical Nursing Journals is a great resource for nursing and healthcare research.
 There are over 250 English language titles from all over the world dating from 1888-1987.

 You can search the journal finder for our historical journal titles and details on how to make an appointment to view the journals at the RCN library and heritage centre.

 One of the rarest historical nursing journals from the collections has been digitised.
 The Nursing Record was published from 1888 to 1956, changing its name in 1902 to The British Journal of Nursing.
 Search the Historical Nursing Journals.

 These two collections of unique material are closely connected with Florence Nightingale.